yusbel/MicroserviceRuntimeAspNetCore/README.md

 ## Create employee activity diagram
-* Once an employee is create a new event EmployeeAdded is raised
+* Once an employee is create a new event EmployeeAdded is raised.
-* PayRoll microservice is subscribed to EmployeeAdded queue
+* PayRoll microservice is subscribed to EmployeeAdded queue.
-* PayRoll create a payroll entry for the new created employee and send an acknowledge message to employee service
+* PayRoll create a payroll entry for the new created employee and send an acknowledge message to employee service.

 ### Activity diagram